|Salad in a Jar Construction Kit||08/03/20|

 When I was a kid there was a family down the street that always gave apples.
 Interestingly, it was a popular stop.
 The mother who came out had a terrific act, having dressed up in a dramatic witch costume and handing out the "magical" apples.
 Sometimes getting us to eat better is just in how the message is delivered!

-About five years ago I lived next door to a woman who gave money.
+Years ago I lived next door to a woman who gave money.
 She saved up her spare change through the year and doled out about 30 - 35 cents to each kid (about the cost of candy).
 The kids were always delighted at this - even more so than getting candy.
 I do this now and love the squeals of "Mooomm, I got money!" almost every time.

 Along healthy lines trail mix is a great way to go.
 Choose those with a mixture of nuts, seeds and dried fruits and avoid the mixes that contain candies like M&Ms. It's less expensive to purchase in bulk at a Whole Foods or a natural foods market and bag them yourself, or make your own trail mix.
 It's easy: about 1/2 nuts or seeds to 1/2 dried fruits.
 Choose peanuts, pumpkin seeds, sunflower seeds and slivered almonds along with raisins (regular and golden) and other dried fruits like cranberries, apricots and pineapple.